 This electric fence charger is by another good brand that I like.

 It is a little shorter than the last option, as it only covers 25 miles, but this is long enough for most people.
-The voltage of it is over 11,000 volts, and it runs off of a 12-volt battery.
+Its voltage of it is over 11,000 volts, and it runs off of a 12-volt battery.

 It is very weather-resistant, on top of having moisture-resistant internal parts.
 This last feature is necessary if you live in a humid area like I do.